jamescherti/dir-config.el/README.md

 ![Build Status](https://github.com/jamescherti/local-config.el/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/github/license/jamescherti/local-config.el)

-This `local-config` Emacs package facilitates the search and loading of local configuration files (`.local-config.el`) within the directory of the buffer or its parent directories.
+This `local-config` Emacs package facilitates the search and loading of local configuration files (`.emacs-local-config.el`) within the directory of the buffer or its parent directories.

 Features:
-- Automatic Configuration Discovery: Searches for and loads `.local-config.el` file from the directory of the current buffer and its parent directories.
+- Automatic Configuration Discovery: Searches for and loads `.emacs-local-config.el` file from the directory of the current buffer or its parent directories.
 - Selective Directory Loading: Restricts the loading of configuration files to directories listed in the variable `local-config-allowed-directories` and `local-config-denied-directories`, ensuring control over where configuration files are sourced from.
-- The `local-config-mode` mode: Automatically loads the `.local-config.el` file whenever a file is opened, leveraging the `find-file-hook` to ensure that local configurations are applied.
+- The `local-config-mode` mode: Automatically loads the `.emacs-local-config.el` file whenever a file is opened, leveraging the `find-file-hook` to ensure that local configurations are applied.

 ## Installation